HighwayChile/assignment04/README.md

 6. perhaps move the movielist/loulist to the browse page - DONE
 7. must change the "loulsit" id for the loulist cells.
 Those should be a class, if anything.  - DONE
 8. make pages, scripts, and the rest in their own folders  - DONE
-9. For User Reviews: I need an array with a variable size, or with a fixed size that shifts right when the number of reviews grows too large.
-10. For library portion: use: ReactJS(react.js), Angular.js, Node.js, Socket.io
+9. For library portion: use: ReactJS(react.js), Angular.js, Node.js, Socket.io

 # REFLECTION NOTES

+So tired... wish I had got more done.
+I am considering moving on to a different site next week, but I
+kinda like louvie.com